Massachusetts man says someone broke into his home ... and cleaned it

 Roman said every room had been cleaned, except for the kitchen.

-“I was immediately worried that someone was in the house,” Roman said.
+“I was immediately worried that someone was in the house,” he said.

 Confused and not sure what to make of the situation, he called the police.